ygeunkim/somanomaly/README.md

 ### Usage

-In command line, you can run *Online SOM detector* using `somanomaly/detector.py`:
+In command line, you can run *SOMAD* using `somanomaly/detector.py`:

 ```
 cd somanomaly